Andis Shala

-Andis Shala (Andis Šalja; born 15 November 1988) is a German footballer who most recently played as a forward for Chemnitzer FC.
-His father is former Croatia international Kujtim Shala.
+Andis Shala (Andis Šalja; born 15 November 1988) is a Kosovar footballer who most recently played as a forward for Chemnitzer FC.

 Club career

 Having begun career in the youth team at Hannover 96, Shala joined VfR Mannheim in January 2008 on a short-term deal.

 Shala joined Dundee United in pre-season for the 2008–09 season, with manager Craig Levein calling him a "decent prospect" and stated that he had "high hopes for him".
 Shala arrived in mid June 2008 with fellow new signing Michael McGovern.

 He made his debut as a substitute in an August 2008 Scottish League Cup match.
 He made his league debut in February 2009, and with his first touch of the ball, set up Lee Wilkie to score the equalising goal in a 1–1 draw against Inverness Caledonian Thistle.
 He was released by Dundee United in the summer of 2011.

 Following his release, Shala returned to Germany to sign for Hallescher FC.
 After earning promotion to the 3.
 Liga in the 2011–12 season, he left Halle to sign for Carl Zeiss Jena in January 2013.
-Eighteen months later he signed for Berliner FC Dynamo.
+Eighteen months later he signed for BFC Dynamo.

 He agreed the termination of his contract with Regionalliga Nordost side Chemnitzer FC in January 2022.